docker/docs/engine/security/trust/content_trust.md

 When transferring data among networked systems, *trust* is a central concern.
 In particular, when communicating over an untrusted medium such as the internet, it is critical to ensure the integrity and the publisher of all the data a system operates on.
-You use Docker Engine to push and pull images (data) to a public or private registry.
+You use the Docker Engine to push and pull images (data) to a public or private registry.
 Content trust gives you the ability to verify both the integrity and the publisher of all the data received from a registry over any channel.

 ## About trust in Docker

-Docker Content Trust (DCT) allows operations with a remote Docker registry to enforce client-side signing and runtime verification of image tags.
-DCT provides the ability to use digital signatures for data sent to and received from remote Docker registries.
+Docker Content Trust (DCT) provides the ability to use digital signatures for data sent to and received from remote Docker registries.
 These signatures allow client-side or runtime verification of the integrity and publisher of specific image tags.

-Through DCT image publishers can sign their images.
-Image consumers can ensure that the images they use are signed.
-Publishers and consumers can either be individuals or organizations.
-DCT supports individual users / teams as well as automated processes such as [builds and pipelines](trust_automation.d).
+Through DCT image publishers can sign their images and image consumers can ensure that the images they use are signed.
+Publishers could be be individuals or organizations manually signing their content or automated software supply chains signing content as part of their release process.

-When you use DCT, signing occurs on the client through the `$ docker push` or `$ docker trust sign` commands and verification can happen through the client, the engine, or through Docker Enterprise's Universal Control Plane.

 ### Image tags and DCT